architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-thermal-network-optimization.rst

 For this optimization, the users can adjust four optimization parameters or use the default numbers.

 - number of individuals (float): default 6
-- number of mutation (float): default
+- number of mutation (float): default 20
-- number of generations:
+- number of generations: default 20
-- lucky few:
+- lucky few: default 1

 These parameters are case-study dependent and need to be tuned based on the user requirement.
 The default values provided are to act like a beacon in the research.